Our Gang: The final Roach years

 Glove Taps also featured the first appearance of Darwood Kaye as the bespectacled, foppish Waldo.
 In later shorts, both Butch and Waldo were portrayed as Alfalfa's rivals in his pursuit of Darla's affections.
 Other popular elements in these mid-to-late-1930s shorts include the "He-Man Woman Haters Club" from Hearts Are Thumps and Mail and Female (both 1937), the Laurel and Hardy-style interaction between Alfalfa and Spanky, and the comic tag-along team of Porky and Buckwheat.

 Roach produced the final two-reel Our Gang short, a high-budget musical special entitled Our Gang Follies of 1938, in 1937 as a parody of MGM's Broadway Melody of 1938.
 Alfalfa, who aspires to be an opera singer, falls asleep and dreams that his old pal Spanky has become the rich owner of a swanky Broadway nightclub where Darla and Buckwheat perform, making "hundreds and thousands of dollars".

-As the profit margins continued to decline because of double features, Roach could no longer afford to continue producing Our Gang.
-The lack of consistent success with Roach's concurrent program of feature output and an ultimately unsuccessful partnership with producer Vittorio Mussolini, son of Italian dictator Benito Mussolini, caused disagreements with the management at MGM and its parent company, Loews Inc., which elected to end MGM's partnership with Roach.
-However, MGM did not want Our Gang discontinued and agreed to assume production.
+As the profit margins continued to decline because of double features, Roach found it increasingly difficult to afford to continue producing Our Gang.
+The lack of consistent success with Roach's concurrent program of feature output and an ultimately unsuccessful partnership with producer Vittorio Mussolini, son of Italian dictator Benito Mussolini, also caused disagreements with the management at MGM and with its parent company, Loews Inc..
+As a result, Loews elected to end MGM's partnership with Roach.
+However, MGM did not want Our Gang discontinued and agreed to acquire the property from Roach and assume production.

 On May 31, 1938, Roach sold the Our Gang unit to MGM, including the rights to the name and the contracts for the actors and writers, for $25,000 (equal to $ today).
-After delivering the Laurel and Hardy feature Block-Heads, Roach signed a new distribution deal with United Artists and left the short-subjects business.
-The final Roach-produced short in the Our Gang series, Hide and Shriek, was his final short-subject production.
+After delivering the Laurel and Hardy feature Block-Heads in August 1938, Roach signed a new distribution deal with United Artists and left the short-subjects business.
+The final Roach-produced short in the Our Gang series, Hide and Shriek, was his final short-subject production, released by MGM on June 18, 1938.